This week inHusker history

 1984: Fans salute the 1983 Huskers during special festivities at the Devaney Center.

-1999: With the East Stadium skyboxes set to make their debut, there's curiosity about who has signed the top-dollar leases to occupy them.
+1999: With the West Stadium skyboxes set to make their debut, there's curiosity about who has signed the top-dollar leases to occupy them.

 2009: Nebraska's withdrawal of its scholarship offer to linebacker Shawn Bodtmann of Pennsylvania causes hard feelings.